yearn/yearn-devdocs/docs/developers/v2/hacking-with-yearn.md

 - Make sure to have the native asset for the specific network
 - Get some tokens from the test client faucet (Ethereum Rinkeby https://faucet.rinkeby.io/)

 Make sure to select the correct market in the top right corner.
-You can find this towards the left side of the address.
+You can find this on the left side of the address.
 Select the token you need and submit the faucet transaction but be mindful to make sure that you have certain amount of the native asset of the testnet you wish to transact on.

 #### How do I select a supported testnet?
-First, be sure to check your wallet provider allows you to switch to testnet.
-Some providers, such as the Metamask extension, display the network selection on top of the menu over the extension and, in the case of mobile Metamask, above of the wallet section.
+First, be sure to check if your wallet provider allows you to switch to testnet.
+Some providers, such as the Metamask extension, display the network selection on top of the menu over the extension and, in the case of mobile Metamask, above the wallet section.
 It’s important to always do your research for compatible wallets with compatible networks.

 #### Additional Resources
-* Workshop: Building and Integrating with Yearn Vaults: https://www.youtube.com/watch?v=urC35PMbpJ4 --> Learn how to leverage the power of Yearn by creating a money making integration on top of v2 vaults by taking advantage of the brand new EIP-4626: Tokenized Vault Standard!
+* Workshop: Building and Integrating with Yearn Vaults: https://www.youtube.com/watch?v=urC35PMbpJ4 --> Learn how to leverage the power of Yearn by creating a money-making integration on top of v2 vaults by taking advantage of the brand new EIP-4626: Tokenized Vault Standard!
 This workshop will guide you through creating a B2B/business router for yearn v2 vaults, which complies with the new EIP-4626.
 You'll be able to choose from multiple fee strategies for your users to maximize your profit.
 * Smart Contract parameters: https://docs.yearn.finance/vaults/smart-contracts/vault
 * https://hackmd.io/t8HlcedLQeCu2l7RG-5Vbw?view
 * https://twitter.com/storming0x/status/1436851219864059906?s=20